 Which? experts scrutinised 31 car insurers’ standard car insurance policies, and we surveyed thousands of policyholders.
 We've rated each policy on its key aspects to produce a Which? policy score, and our customer score is based on how the insurers were rated by their customers.

 This review reveals which insurers came out best for cover and customer service, and which scored the worst.
-To access this review and thousands of others, sign up for a £1 Which? trial.
-Or if you're already a member, log in now to see our reviews.

 To be a Which?
 Recommended Provider, an insurer must: